Chelsey Gotell: Personal life

 Gotell was born and raised in Antigonish, Nova Scotia.
 She loved sport from an early age and at the age of eight began swimming when she joined a local swim club with her friend.
 She was classified into the S13 swimming classification at 13.
 At 14, Gotell qualified for her first Paralympic Games.
-Chelsey attended McMaster University and earned a Bachelor of Arts in Psychology.
+Chelsey attended McMaster University and earned a Bachelor of Arts in psychology.
 Through her five years at McMaster, she was a member of the McMaster Marauders Varsity Swim Team, was nominated rookie of the year in 2005-2006 and was the teams most improved swimmer for the 2008 season.

 Chelsey has served as the Athlete Services Officer for the Canadian Paralympic Team Mission Staff at the London 2012, Sochi 2014, TORONTO 2015 Games and will add her fourth Games as staff this summer at the Rio 2016 Paralympic Games.
-She worked for the TORONTO 2015 Pan Am/Parapan Am Games Organizing Committee for over four years in the communications, athlete relations and sport.
+She worked for the Toronto 2015 Pan Am/Parapan Am Games Organizing Committee for over four years in the communications, athlete relations and sport.
 She is currently the Chairperson of the International Paralympic Committee (IPC) Athletes' Council, member of the IPC Governing Board, IOC Athletes' Commission and World Anti Doping Agency Athlete Committee.

 She currently resides in Toronto, Ontario with her husband Steve, is the mom of Emily and owns and operates a private Osteopathic practice - Etobicoke Osteopathy - where she is an Osteopathic Manual Practitioner.

 Swimming career

 Gotell has participated in a total of three Paralympic Games including the 2000 Sydney Paralympics, the 2004 Athens Paralympics, and the 2008 Beijing Paralympics.
 She also competed in the 2007 Parapan American Games.

 Chelsey qualified for the Sydney 2000 Paralympic Games and was the youngest member of the Canadian delegation.
 She won a bronze medal in the 200m Individual Medley and in the 50m Freestyle.
 She also won a silver medal in the 100m Breaststroke.
 In the Athens 2004 Paralympic Games, Chelsey won her first gold medal in the 100m Backstroke.
 She also won three bronze medals in 50m Freestyle, the 100m Freestyle, and the 200m Individual Medley.
 In 2008 she competed in her final Paralympic Games in Beijing, where she won two gold medals and set world records in both the 100m Backstroke and the 200m Individual Medley.
 She also won a silver medal in the 100m Freestyle, and two bronze medals in the 400m Freestyle and 100m Butterfly.
 She was also part of two Canadian sweeps of the podium (100m butterfly and 200m individual medley) and was one of Canada's most decorated athletes of the Games.

-In 2002, 2006 and 2010 she competed in the International Paralympic Committee (IPC) Swimming World Championships where she won three gold, five silver and three bronze medals.
+In 2002, 2006 and 2010 she competed in the IPC Swimming World Championships where she won three gold, five silver and three bronze medals.

-in 2006 she placed sixth in both the 50m freestyle and 100m freestyle in the multi-disability classification at the Melbourne Commonwealth Games.
+in 2006 she placed sixth in both the 50m freestyle and 100m freestyle in the multi-disability classification at the 2006 Commonwealth Games in Melbourne.

 To round out her Games experience, she won five medals at the 2007 Parapan Am Games in Rio de Janeiro; two gold, two silver, and one bronze.